* Dodgers seek early auction of media rights

 “Exclusive negotiations with Fox would begin the day after entry of an order granting the amended motion, instead of October 15, 2012, as provided by the Fox contract,” said the filing in federal bankruptcy court in Delaware.

 “In that process, Fox has rights that cannot be violated, as MLB has previously stated.
 Those rights were negotiated and paid for by us and approved by MLB.
-We will take all necessary steps to aggressively protect and defend those rights, including opposing the amended motion and actively pursuing our still-pending lawsuit.”
+We will take all necessary steps to aggressively protect and defend those rights, as our still-pending lawsuit suggests,” he said.

 The Dodgers had no further comment “beyond the amended motion to approve marketing procedures for licensing telecast rights it has filed today with the bankruptcy court in Delaware,” said a spokesperson for the debtor.